AxiaCoin/Axia-Network-axia/doc/docker.md

 ## Reporting issues

-If you run into issues with AXIA when using docker, please run the following command (replace the tag with the appropriate one if you do not use latest):
+If you run into issues with Axia when using docker, please run the following command (replace the tag with the appropriate one if you do not use latest):

 ```bash
 docker run --rm -it axia/axia:latest --version
 ```

-This will show you the AXIA version as well as the git commit ref that was used to build your container.
+This will show you the Axia version as well as the git commit ref that was used to build your container.
 Just paste that in the issue you create.